harvardmartian/CommentforEverything/README.md

 Alexa has hundreds of secret special words and phrases that she pronounces more expressively!
 And most importantly randomly. **Comment for Everything** incorporates nearly 300 of these words and phrases into **Home Assistant**!
 Phrases are spoken with emotion and not in a flat drone.
 Works with almost any Echo device!
 She speaks with emotion, clarity and confidence.
-We had to dig deep deep into the Echo developer documentation to unlock this secret feature and now we're brining it to you absolutely free!
+We had to dig deep deep into the Echo developer documentation to unlock this secret feature and now we're bringing it to you absolutely free!

 "Endless possibilities!"
 "Hours of entertainment!"
 "Amaze your friends!"
 "Suprising results!"